ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

   SuperFormalSmoothSet \longrightarrow SuperFormalSmoothSet
 $$

-and think of as the operation of reduction on generalized super formal smooth sets.
+and think of as the operation of reduction on generalized [[super formal smooth sets]].

 Notice that [[reflective subcategory]] embeddings